qiboteam/qibocal/doc/source/protocols/signal/time_of_flight.rst

 The parameters for the experiment are :class:`qibocal.protocols.signal_experiments.time_of_flight_readout.TimeOfFlightReadoutParameters`, namely the amplitude of the readout pulse (if it is not set, the runcard one is used) and an integer that is used as the window size for a moving average.

-How to Execute the experiment
+How to execute the experiment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: yaml